tompassarelli/fennec-ui/README.md

 ## Disclaimer

-- This theme modifies Firefox's user interface, which can interfere with security indicators (notably, when the UI is completely hidden)
+- The userChrome.css modifies Firefox's user interface, which can interfere with security indicators (especially when the user toggles UI for "Zen-mode")
-- This theme install guide directs users to download third party Firefox extensions, which at any time could become security vulnerabilties or actively attempt to steal your data.
+- The install guide directs users to download third party Firefox extensions, which at any time could become security vulnerabilties or actively attempt to steal your data.
 - **Use at your own risk** - The author is not liable for any security issues, data breaches, or other damages
 - **You are responsible** for verifying the security of websites you visit
 - Always keep Firefox and your extensions updated
 - Consider the security implications before using any userChrome modifications or extension

-**By using this theme and Firefox extensions, you acknowledge these risks and agree that the author bears no responsibility for any consequences.**
+**By following the install section, you acknowledge these risks and agree that the author bears no responsibility for any consequences.**